Everything You Need To Know About Trump's National Emergency Announcement

 Thanks to the drive-thru testing that will become available, people who think they might be infected with coronavirus will be able to fill out a questionnaire on Google to check if they have any symptoms and are at risk.
 If they are, they’ll be directed to special testing centers which will deliver the tests to automated machines, which will produce results within 24 to 36 hours.

 But, this isn't the first time the U.S. has invoked a national emergency status to handle this kind of crisis.
-The National Emergencies Act was signed by President Gerald Ford on September 14, 1976, and created the ability for any president to declare a national emergency as they see fit.
 As of today, 60 national emergencies have been declared since, with several in the last few months.
-The first national emergency was declared by Jimmy Carter in 1979, in response to the Iran hostage crisis, and blocked Iranian government property.
-That emergency is still in effect for all intents and purposes.

 After September 11, 2001, George W. Bush declared national emergency by Reason of Certain Terrorist Attacks, which was reinstated in September 2018 and is still in effect.
 In 2009, Barack Obama declared a state of national emergency over the H1N1 Influenza Pandemic.
 President Trump has already declared multiple national emergencies while in office, which is not unusual for a president, including a national emergency in November to impose sanctions in the event of a foreign country interfering in U.S. elections.